Mukundks2004/BetweenBooks/_posts/2024-12-07-what-is-the-co-in-covariant.md

 ## Calm Down!

 It starts to make sense when you analyze it logically. `animalAction` depends on an `Animal`.
 By pointing to it using a reference of type `Action<Dog>` you are simply promising that if you ever invoke it, you will provide it with a `Dog`, an acceptable substitute for an `Animal`.
 Now the definition of morphisms existing "if a reference of type `B` is able to point to an object of type `A`" makes more sense.
-Of course, all this breaks down if `Action` is able to return `T` too, but thankfully that won't happen soon.
+Of course, all of this breaks down if `Action` is able to return `T` too, but thankfully that won't happen soon.
 And if it does, the compiler will be the first to complain!

 ## Bivariance